What is the Team-Lead-in-Training Position (TLTP)?

 Event overview and feedback

 The ability to see the global picture of the event, detect deficiencies and suggest improvements.
 A good Team Leader sees more than just their own team, they see how the other teams and judges are doing and where they may need help or advice.

 Deficient: The candidate provides incorrect feedback about the tournament to the Head Judge or other team leaders.

 Underdeveloped: The candidate provides no relevant feedback about the tournament to the Head Judge.

-Adequate: The candidate informs the Head Judge about the status of his or her assignments, for example, when all result slips have been distributed or how many deck checks already have been performed, and is able to reflect on how good this performance is given the specific circumstances of this event.
+Adequate: The candidate informs the Head Judge about the status of their assignments, such as when all result slips have been distributed or how many deck checks have been performed, and is able to reflect on how good this performance is given the specific circumstances of this event.

-Very Good: The candidate informs the Head Judge about the current status of his or her assignments, the prospects for future rounds, and brings up some useful information or accurate event observation, even if, for whatever reasons, the candidate’s suggestion can’t be implemented.
+Very Good: The candidate informs the Head Judge about the current status of their assignments, the prospects for future rounds, and brings up some useful information or accurate event observation, even if, for whatever reasons, the candidate’s suggestion can’t be implemented.